trothr/xmitmsgx/Members.md

 * msglen

-`msglen` is the size of the buffer pointed to by `msgbuf`.
+`msglen` is an integer indicating the size of the buffer pointed to by `msgbuf`.

 Upon return, `xmmake()` will have put the length of the resulting message into this field.

 ## Optional Supplied by Caller

 * msglevel

-`msglevel` indicates a SYSLOG level for supplemental functions in the library (e.g. `xmprint()`).
+`msglevel` is an integer indicating a SYSLOG level for supplemental functions in the library (e.g. `xmprint()`).
 A default of zero instructs `xmmake()` to use the message severity letter in the message source file and not alter the severity.

 A `msglevel` value of zero collides with SYSLOG "panic"; this is intentional.